dcodejava/browser-sniff/readme.txt

 * Detects Windows Phone OS
 * Fixed Avant Browser detection

+= 2.0 =
+* Admin menu available at Plugins->Browser Sniff.
+Now you can set a lot of options, like size of icons, Strings to print, whether to show icons or not and to place the hook "automagically".

 == Upgrade Notice ==

+= 2.0 =
+Entire code being rewritten for better performance and usability!
+Admin menu available with a set of options to change!

 = 1.13 =
 Tons of new detections, new icons and some bug fixes!